Category Archives: APPTENTIVE

 FAN SIGNALS – NEW INNOVATION

-Could Fan Signals be an NPS-Killer and disrupt the SaaS NPS industry?
+Could Fan Signals disrupt the NPS SaaS industry?

-The ROI from this unique data and customer feedback validation proved more desirable and valuable to understanding customer lifetime value (LTV), customer retention, and churn prediction modeling than Net Promotor Score (NPS).
-Customer Driven Innovation (CDI) process starts by listening to the customers, thus ensuring the team is focused on solving the right problem at the right time for their customers.
+The ROI from this unique data and customer feedback proved to be more valuable to understanding customer lifetime value (LTV), customer retention, and customer churn prediction modeling than Net Promotor Score (NPS).

 Mike Saffitz – CTO

-The dashboard represents a future where the summary cards and the histogram plot chart show customer segments through the lens of loyalty.
+The dashboard represents a plot chart show customer segments through the lens of loyalty.
 Shifting loyalty is broken down into sentiment segments known as Fan Signals.
+At a high level there are 3 types of customers New Customers (CPA), Existing Customers, and Customers (frequent users) who Churned (App abandonment).
+The business value to connect with customers before the Churn and offer incentives (i.e. discounts, targeted ads) to bring back loyalty.

 Business Results – Proprietary metrics

-The tailored reports were designed to reveal more profound insights into how customers feel about the brand/product; the reports received tremendous praise as they made it to the C-Suite.
-With continuous agile improvements, the 20+ page reports ended up closing $100K+ deals.
+The tailored reports were designed to reveal more profound insights into how customers feel about the brand/product.
+When they reached the C-suite, they received tremendous praise.
+With continuous agile improvements, the 20+ page reports closed $100K+ deals.

 Solution — I partnered with a data scientist to create a flexible template tailored for any customer.
-This unique solution was created in PowerPoint (instead of Excel or Word) then the document can be linked to an Excel data connector while keeping the visualization.
+This unique solution was created in PowerPoint (instead of Excel or Word), and the document can be linked to an Excel data connector while keeping the visualization.

-Executive Reports – At scale, the tailored reports were designed to reveal more profound insights into customers’ feelings about the brand/product.
+Executive Reports – At scale, the tailored reports were designed to reveal more profound insights into customers’ feelings about the brand/product before productization.

 Fan Signals – MVP

 To get customer feedback, I shipped the first public view for Fan Signals as proof of concept.
 The green represents missed opportunities, or from a customer’s perspective, the business could be losing customers or money.
-The purple represents New, Loyalty, and Repeat customers to ensure brand/product success; the purple represents royalty.
+The purple represents new, loyal, and repeat customers to ensure brand/product success; the purple symbolizes royalty.
 The customers wanted to know deeper insights into when a customer shifted loyalty or sentiment towards the business.

 Customer Interview